 But if you can’t meet this need, because the presence of this thing or person is not in your control, then the most appropriate might be to grief it, so you can let it go.

 Anger usually rises when a rule of yours is not met.
 You might relate to your values or social rules you live by.
 This is your own code of conduct.

-Need: a rule must be met.
+Possible unmet need: a rule must be met.

 Whenever you feel angry and you do not know why, ask yourself which boundary has been crossed.
 This will help you express it next time.
 But, as we cannot control others, to not set expectations too high either, or you take the risk to be disappointed.
 And for this, here is a great podcast how to set great boundaries for yourself.

 Feeling fear means there is a danger somewhere.
 What is interesting to note is that our primitive brain is here to keep us safe, so the initial response to any threat of our safety will be fear.
 However, our world is usually pretty safe but our brain keeps sending us these signals even if there is no physical danger.
 Fear makes us freeze, fight or flight, which is inappropriate when we want to form a bond with others.